mdbootstrap/mdb-ui-kit/docs/material-design/forms.md

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

-Form controls flavored by Material Design for Bootstrap customizations such as `bmd-label-floating`.
+Form controls flavored by Bootstrap Material Design customizations such as `bmd-label-floating`.
 {% example html %}
 <form>
   <div class="form-group">